Important Notice

 A term used by the Securities and Exchange Commission (SEC) under Regulation D to refer to investors who are financially sophisticated and have a reduced need for the protection provided by certain government filings.
 Accredited investors include individuals, banks, insurance companies, employee benefit plans, and trusts.

-In order for an individual to qualify as an accredited investorimage, he or she must accomplish at least one of the following:
+In order for an individual to qualify as an accredited investor, he or she must accomplish at least one of the following:

 2) have a net worth exceeding $1 million, either individually or jointly with his or her spouse.

-3) be a general partner, executive officer, director or a related combination thereof for the issuer of a securityimage being offered.
+3) be a general partner, executive officer, director or a related combination thereof for the issuer of a security being offered.

 These investors are considered to be fully functional without all the restrictions of the SEC.

-An employee benefit plan or a trust can be qualified as accredit investorsimage is total assets are in excess of $5 million.
+An employee benefit plan or a trust can be qualified as accredit investors is total assets are in excess of $5 million.

 Sophisticated Investor